 What Does a Medical Biller Do?

 Medical billing clerks interpret medical codes and submit bills to insurance companies, patients and other agencies for medical services.
 Read on to learn more about medical billing and how to get started in this career.
-Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 An essential part of the health care industry, a medical biller, also called a medical billing clerk, ensures that the billing of services is handled correctly and that the right person or company is billed or paid.
 Daily tasks could include auditing and submitting claims for patient visits, diagnoses, and medical procedures to insurance companies, patients, and other payers.
 You may have to handle problems with billing.
 For example, you may need to make collection calls or submit claims to collection agency when bills are overdue, appeal denied claims, and process payments.
 You may also have to call insurance companies to get authorization for procedures in order to guarantee the claim will be paid once submitted.